routexjs/routex/README.md

 ### Listening

-Using `app.listen` is a simple way to start your Routar server:
+Using `app.listen` is a simple way to start your Routex server:

 ```js
 // Can parse port from string